Karl Jenkins: Palladio

 The second movement, marked largo, begins with a pulsating figure, which moves chromatically.
 Again, the ensemble are playing together, until the solo violin emerges with the main melodic figure.
 The accompaniment offered by the lower parts does not waver from the opening pulsating rhythms.
 Unlike the First Movement, the second is very slow and solemn, creating a very different atmosphere.
 The solo violin sings above the accompaniment, highlighting some really heart-wrenching melodies.
 Again, Jenkins’ choice of dynamics really helps the music along, with the accompaniment building with the intensity of the soloist, and then quickly dying away to create the vision of nothingness, perhaps.

-The final movement is quick, and emphasizes the importance of timbre at the beginning, with there being a mix of pizzicato and arco parts.
+The final movement is quick, and emphasises the importance of timbre at the beginning, with there being a mix of pizzicato and arco parts.
 The jaunty and brash melodic idea is repeated, steadily going through different harmonies for over two minutes.
 Soon, this idea is developed into a less-harsh style of playing, and one that is very resonant of the first movement.
 The ensemble is the soloist for this movement, and everything is played in unison, creating a powerful wall of sound.
 As aforementioned, with this score being inspired by Andrea Palladio, the harmony and structures are rigid and very mathematical, something that is less-heard of in the 21st Century.